junelva/keykeys/README.md

 Trial evaluation must be activated every time the user accesses the free version.
 In this mode, the duck unlocks the full premium feature set.

 The duck itself is kind of minigame meant to provide a neutral companion in the student's studies, and it will dance as the student plays notes.
 Polishing this feature may include adding the ability to feed the duck, unlock various ponds, and hatch ducklings.

-One of the premium features is to hide the duck into an icon on the header bar, reducing distractions.

 If lesson plans are implemented, progression along a track of guided tutorials may benefit from unlocking rewards for the duck companion minigame.